alexsalvatore/microchain/README.md

 # Microchain 💴

 _Microchain_ is a Javascript lib for creating small blockchain on Node JS & Web client.
+His goal isn't being a crypto-currency, but being a way to distribute content in a semi-decentralized and give a kind of equity to content creators.

 :warning: **This lib is not secure**: it is a project in progress!
 See contact for more informations.